Sebastien-Le/SensoryDataScience/chapters/chapter1.md

 ---
-title: 'Chapter 1: Sensory analysis for two quantitatives variables'
+title: 'Chapter 1: Sensory analysis for two quantitative variables'
 description:
   'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'